Applegath History, Family Crest & Coats of Arms

 Early History of the Applegath family

-Another 241 words (17 lines of text) covering the years 1190, 1340 and 1284 are included under the topic Early Applegath History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Applegath research.
+Another 121 words (9 lines of text) covering the years 1190, 1340 and 1284 are included under the topic Early Applegath History in all our PDF Extended History products and printed products wherever possible.

 Applegath Spelling Variations